51nodes/quorum-raft-helm-template/README.md

 This repository provides templates for a basic quorum setup using 3 nodes.
 By using the provided [scripts](quorum/scripts/) you can add and remove nodes to the existing raft cluster.
 Nodes will be available at `http://<cluster-ip>/quorum-node<n>-rpc`.
 Note that this repository is currently designed to be used in development and testing only, do not use this in a production environment!

 ## Requirements
-- [minikube](https://minikube.sigs.k8s.io/docs/start/) to create a local kubernetes cluster
+- [minikube](https://minikube.sigs.k8s.io/docs/start/) (optional) to create a local kubernetes cluster
 - [helm](https://helm.sh/) to deploy the charts to your running cluster
 - [yq](https://github.com/mikefarah/yq) version 4 and higher, to modify the cluster using the provided [scripts](quorum/scripts/)

 ## Configuring Geth
 To set different geth parameters use the `geth` and `getParams` values in the [values.yaml](quorum/values.yaml) file.
+If you want add initial accounts or in general want to modify the `geth genesis` you can do so in the [01-quorum-genesis.yaml](quorum/templates/01-quorum-genesis.yaml).
 ```
 geth:
   networkId: 10